Talking With Your Doctor: A Guide for Older People

 - Do the symptoms affect my daily activities?
 Which ones?
 How?

 It is possible for medicines to interact causing unpleasant and sometimes dangerous side effects.
-Your doctor needs to know about ALL of the medicines you take, including over-the-counter (nonprescription) drugs and herbal remedies or supplements, so bring everything with you to your visit—don't forget about eye drops, vitamins, and laxatives.
+Your doctor needs to know about ALL of the medicines you take, including over-the-counter (nonprescription) drugs and herbal remedies or supplements.
+Make a list or bring everything with you to your visit—don’t forget about eye drops, vitamins, and laxatives.
 Tell the doctor how often you take each.
 Describe any drug allergies or reactions you have had.
 Say which medications work best for you.
 Be sure your doctor has the phone number of the pharmacy you use.
+Worksheet 3 at the end of this booklet can help.

 To provide the best care, your doctor must understand you as a person and know what your life is like.
 The doctor may ask about where you live, what you eat, how you sleep, what you do each day, what activities you enjoy, what your sex life is like, and if you smoke or drink.
 Be open and honest with your doctor.
 It will help him or her to understand your medical conditions fully and recommend the best treatment choices for you.